ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

 ### Accessory Device [Geared motor]

 - This is used to control the geared motor connected to the controller.
 - Each Controller model has a different set of devices that can be connected to it.
-Please refer to the Controller Functionality Comparison for more detail.
-Controller Functionality Comparison
+Please refer to the [Controller Compatibility] for more detail.
 - **Direction** : CW (Clock Wise), CCW (Counter Clock Wise)
 - **Power** : The value ranges from 0 to 1023, where 0 means stop and 1023 is 100% power capacity.